 meet the board

-Frances Arricale has served as Start-Up Director of Global Cities, Inc. and managed the overall daily operations and programming for the organization.
-Previously, Fran was a Vice President at New York Life Insurance Company where she served as the Chief of Staff for New York Life Enterprises/International and a government affairs attorney.
-Fran also held the posts of first Executive Director of the Interstate Insurance Product Regulation Commission in Washington, D.C. and General Counsel for the New York City Commission to the United Nations, Consular Corps and Protocol in the Office of the Mayor.
+Frances Arricale is a government relations attorney based in the Washington, DC area.
+She was recently a Director for Entertainment Partners in Los Angeles advising on production tax incentives offered by jurisdictions in the U.S. and internationally.
+Fran served as Start-Up Director of Global Cities, Inc. and managed overall daily operations and programming for the organization.
+Previously, Fran was a Vice President at New York Life Insurance Company where she served as the Chief of Staff for New York Life International/Enterprises and led a government affairs portfolio.
+Fran also held the posts of First Executive Director of the Interstate Insurance Product Regulation Commission in Washington, D.C. and General Counsel for the NYC Commission to the United Nations, Consular Corps and Protocol in the Office of the Mayor.
 Fran earned her J.D. from Brooklyn Law School and her B.A. in Political Science from Fordham University.
-She is admitted to practice law in New York, California and the District of Columbia.
+She is admitted to practice law in New York, California, and the District of Columbia.

 Ester R. Fuchs

 Ester R. Fuchs is Professor of International and Public Affairs and Political Science and Director of the Urban and Social Policy Program at Columbia University’s School of International and Public Affairs.
-She served under New York City Mayor Michael R. Bloomberg from 2001 to 2005 as Special Advisor to the Mayor for Governance and Strategic Planning and as chair of the 2005 NYC Charter Revision Commission.
-Professor Fuchs was chair of the Urban Studies Program at Barnard and Columbia Colleges and founding director of the Columbia University Center for Urban Research and Policy.
-Since 2007, she has organized and moderated annual international summits sponsored by the Office of the Mayor of New York and New York City Global Partners.
-She received a B.A. from Queens College, CUNY; an M.A. from Brown University; and a Ph.D. in Political Science from the University of Chicago.
+She served under New York City Mayor Michael R. Bloomberg from 2001 to 2005 as Special Advisor for Governance and Strategic Planning to the Mayor and as chair of the 2005 NYC Charter Revision Commission.
+Prof. Fuchs is also Director of WhosOnTheBallot.org, an online voter engagement initiative and a board member of Columbia’s Data Science Institute and Smart Cities Center, American University’s Metropolitan Policy Center, and a Senior Fellow of the Global Cities Institute at the University of Toronto.
+Prof. Fuchs is appointed to the Committee on Economic Inclusion of the U.S. Federal Deposit Insurance Corporation (FDIC) and is a member of the boards of the Fund for the City of New York, the Citizens Union, and the Museum at Eldridge Street.
+Prof. Fuchs received a B.A. from Queens College, CUNY; an M.A. from Brown University; and a Ph.D. in political science from the University of Chicago.

 William (Bill) Gray

-William (Bill) Gray is the retired Vice Chairman and Co – CEO of Ogilvy North America.
-He is currently a Senior Advisor to the Blackstone Group and serves on the boards of Century Trust Family of Mutual Funds, SeaWorld Parks & Entertainment, HealthMarkets Insurance Inc. and The New York Public Library.
+William (Bill) Gray is the retired Vice Chairman and Co - CEO of Ogilvy North America.
+He is currently a Senior Advisor to the Blackstone Group and a former Trustee of the Century Family of Funds of Mutual Funds, SeaWorld Parks & Entertainment, HealthMarkets Insurance Inc. and The New York Public Library.
 He is the prior Chairman of the Board of NY Red Cross.
 He also is an investor and advisor to a number of digital ventures primarily focused in the media area.

 Fernando M. Reimers